 What Do You Fill Raised Garden Beds With?

 There are a few ways to fill a raised garden bed.
 So here are a few ideas to easily fill a raised garden bed so you can get busy planting.

-Method 3: The third method is my favorite and it’s called the lasagna method because it uses layers of materials to cheaply fill a raised bed.
+Method 3: The third method is my favorite and one I’ve used many times called the lasagna method.
+It’s called this because it uses layers, like a lasagna, of materials to cheaply fill a raised garden bed.

 The method starts with layers of thick cardboard.
-This acts to smother weeds and prevent them from growing and competing with your herbs and vegetables.
+The cardboard acts to smother weeds and prevents them from growing and competing with your herbs and vegetables.

 Then it’s a matter of alternating layers of carbon and nitrogen materials.

-Carbon layers are the dry materials and often brown in color.
-They include wood chips, wood shavings, bark, cardboard, paper, straw and dry fall leave.
+Carbon layers are dry materials and often brown in color.
+They include wood chips, wood shavings, bark, cardboard, paper, straw, and dry fall leave.

 Expect the soil level to shrink during the growing season as it composts down.
 Between growing seasons, simply top the garden bed up with more of the nitrogen and carbon layers.